vectara/vectara-docs/www/docs/authentication.md

 [OAuth 2.0](https://oauth.net/2/) forms the basis for authentication on the platform.
 This section provides practical guidance for authenticating requests.

-For examples of how to perform authenitcation in a variety of programming languages, see the Client Credentials Grant Examples in the sidebar.
+For examples of how to perform authentication in a variety of programming languages, see the Client Credentials Grant Examples in the sidebar.

 ## Client Credentials Grant